Vicente Álvarez (footballer): Career

-Celta were relegated at the end of that season, a fate they sufferred again in 1989–90, but there were also good times, with promotion straight back to the top flight in 1986–87, and as Segunda División champions in 1991–92.
+Celta were relegated at the end of that season, a fate they suffered again in 1989–90, but there were also good times, with promotion straight back to the top flight in 1986–87, and as Segunda División champions in 1991–92.
 During this period, Álvarez established himself as a legend of the club, able to excel in any area of the pitch.
 His versatility led to comparisons with another giant of the club's history, Quique Costas.
-However, he also sufferred with a series of injuries, in particular missing almost all of the 1990–91 season.
+However, he also suffered with a series of injuries, in particular missing almost all of the 1990–91 season.

 By the time Celta started an extended period in the top flight in 1992, Álvarez was established as club captain.
 Having experienced some of the club's darkest days, including relegation to Segunda División B, he also got to be there for one of its brightest, captaining the team in the 1994 Copa del Rey Final.
 Celta held Real Zaragoza at bay for 120 minutes, but were denied a fairytale victory when Alejo's penalty was saved by Andoni Cedrún, handing Zaragoza the trophy.

 Álvarez continued to play for Celta for another two seasons, although his appearances were limited by injury.
 His swansong came on 25 May 1996, in the final match of the 1995–96 season.
 He replaced Ángel Merino in the second half against Valencia at Balaídos, in a match which ended 1–1. Álvarez, along with José Gil who was also departing after a long and successful time at Celta, received a standing ovation from the appreciative crowd.
 The following year, Celta played a testimonial for Álvarez against Tenerife at Balaídos, where he was honoured by club president Horacio Gómez.